 Umbraco is no longer only available for Windows users for development or hosting.
 ASP.NET Core and .NET 5 are cross-platform compatible with MacOs and Linux, too!
 This opens Umbraco to two entirely new developer bases.

 Good news: even with Umbraco’s move to .NET Core, the cool features that you are used to - such as one-click installs, multiple environments with built-in schema and content synchronization, or automatic upgrades - are staying.

 Better news: you’ll get all the perks of a CMS with better performance.
 Plus, we took the migration as an opportunity to improve Umbraco Cloud projects!
 So what’s new on Cloud?

 - Access to using .NET 5 command line tools to manage, build and run your project locally

 - Easier set up of a Visual Studio solution - and easier collaboration with your colleagues

 - Deployments relying on .NET build steps and NuGet for a better and safer experience

 Take a look at everything you can look forward to with Umbraco 9 on Cloud in this blog post.

-Would you like to dip your feet in Umbraco 9 before migrating your site?
-Then you can test the waters with an Umbraco Cloud trial - completely for free!
+Would you like to dip your feet in the latest version of Umbraco before migrating your site?
+Then you can test the waters by booking a discovery call to learn more - completely for free!

-Do you have more questions about how to migrate from Umbraco 8 to 9?
+Do you have more questions about how to migrate from Umbraco 8 to a supported version?